When accepting or handing over a firearm from one person to another, the weapon should be?

 When handing over a weapon, be sure you’re in a secure place, with the firearm pointed in a safe direction.

 Slide and lock the upper receiver to unchamber the round.
 Visually and physically check and ensure there is no round in the chamber or magazine inserted.
 (I personally use my finger to physically make sure).

-Lift the firearm at eye level so the person receiving the firearm can see and verify there is no magazine or round in chamber.
+Lift the firearm at eye level so the person receiving the firearm can see and verify there is no magazine or round in the chamber.

 Once the magazine has been removed, you have ensured there is no round in the chamber and the slide is locked back, it’s now safe to hand over the firearm.